 2. Utility Providers

 Distributed ledgers are also used in the energy sector, particularly by environmentally conscious consumers.
-As more and more people turn to renewable energy sources such as solar panels and wind farms, many are considering distributed ledgers for marketplaces where they can trade excess energy with others.
+As more and more people turn to renewable energy sources, such as solar panels and wind farms, many are considering distributed ledgers for marketplaces where they can trade excess energy with others.
 With the help of smart contracts, the energy marketplace allows proactive consumers or prosumers to settle transactions and trade energy seamlessly.

-3. Trade Finance Sector
+3. Trade and Finance Sector

-Distributed ledger technology has also found a place in the trade finance industry.
-One notable example of this is a trade transaction between Japan and Australia, wherein they used IBM’s Hyperledger Fabric platform to carry out faster delivery of trade documents.
+Distributed ledger technology has also found a place in the trade and finance industry.
+One notable example of this is a trade transaction between Japan and Australia, which used IBM’s Hyperledger Fabric platform to carry out faster delivery of trade documents.
 Since the materials were digitized, data creation and transmission can proceed in much less time.
 Both parties also benefited from the transparency of the transaction.
 Companies in the sector can apply the same technology to execute trade faster and more securely.

 Smart contracts are also useful in some aspects of the legal industry.
 Distributed ledgers’ immutability will play a significant role in this sector.
 For example, both parties’ lawyers can’t make changes to contracts drawn without letting the other know.
 When signed, both parties can’t deny nor tamper with smart contracts.

 These are just four of the potential applications of distributed ledgers.
-As shown, stakeholders can gain much from using distributed ledgers such as speedier transactions because there’s no need for intermediaries or central authorities.
+As shown, stakeholders can gain much from using distributed ledgers, such as speedier transactions, because there’s no need for intermediaries or central authorities.
 Distributed ledgers also reduce transaction costs.
 And since they are immutable, users also enjoy enhanced security and transparency.

 A distributed ledger is an application of blockchain technology that users can further perfect to become a vital means of facilitating transactions across industries.